onnx/working-groups/safety-related-profile/documents/needs.md

 #### Rationale
 Mastering the configuration, the evolutions and the correction of anomalies is crucial, moreover for safety-related systems.

+#### Analysis
+[TBC]

-# ARCYS need
+# ARCYS needs

 ### NEED `ARCYS-001`: `Final Prediction`
 #### Description
 The Safety-related profile shall provide an interpretation on the model output.
 For example, the last layer of the yolov8 model is a convolution and an image comes out.
-How to interpret the classes that were identified on the objects found in the input image from the output matrix ?
+How to interpret the classes that were identified on the objects found in the input image from the output matrix?

+#### Analysis
+[TBC]